adafruit/Adafruit_CAD_Parts/README.md

 # Adafruit_CAD_Parts
-Fusion 360 design files for various boards, components and parts
+STEP, Fusion 360, and STL files for various boards, components and parts